This trust was created

 in 1752 as a town centred trust.
 Its main responsibilities were (a) a section

-of the main post road running to the Devon border (b) main feeder roads for
+of the main post road running to the Devon border (b) main feeder roads for routes

-the market town from west
+market town from west

 25 Geo II Parl 4 Sess 5; A 1751-52